brunobenchimol/python/pgsql-auto-kill/README.md

 $ pgsql-auto-kill.py

 -f <db.conf>       =  Set database variables to connect instead of setting on code
 -a, --auto-kill    =  Auto kill query without prompting
 -k, --kill-all     =  Kill every Query, default is to kill SELECT only !!!!
 WARNING: USE WITH CAUTION !!!!
 -n, --limit        =  Limit number of query returned, default = 15
 -t, --time         =  Time duration interval to check, default = 10
 --dry-run          =  Simulation mode, do not kill anything, just check and prints what to do
 -v                 =  Verbose
 -h, --help         =  Show this help

 # Enviroment Variables for container usage or running without db.conf file

 **PY_PGKILL_HOST** -- Host or IP Address
 **PY_PGKILL_DATABASE** -- Database name
 **PY_PGKILL_USER** -- User
 **PY_PGKILL_PASSWORD** -- Password
 **PY_PGKILL_AUTOKILL** -- Enable Auto Kill flag with "True"

 Enviroment PY_PGKILL_DATABASE is a must if you want to use enviroment variables.
 If you do not set USER/HOST after setting DATABASE it will assume 'postgres' and '127.0.0.1'.

 # Notes

-ENV has a higher prioritity than config files
+ENV has a higher prioritity than config files.

-For passwordless connection: With user 'postgres' remove host and password from db.file section
+For passwordless connection: With user 'postgres' remove host and password from db.file section.

 # Examples